Azure-Samples/Cognitive-Services-Voice-Assistant/custom-commands/hospitality/deployment/README.md

     Visualization Endpoint = https://#########.blob.core.windows.net/www/demo.html?room=test1
 ***********************
 ```
-Copy the above information and store it for later use.
+Copy the above information and store it for later use (but you can always [retrieve it if needed](#retrieving-client-connection-information-and-visualization-URL))

 If you now look at your [Azure Resource groups](https://portal.azure.com/#blade/HubsExtension/BrowseResourceGroups) in the Azure portal, you will see a new resource group has been created with the name you selected, with 6 resources in it, similar to what you see here:
 <!-- Save this for reference, we may want to go back to a table and add descriptions...